 People don’t buy based solely on logic or emotion.
 Decision-making is a mix of both.
 For this reason, you’ll want to provide an appropriate mix of content types that engage your prospects’ emotions and rational thinking processes at each stage.

-It’s helpful to look at content types in a matrix based on two axes: buyer’s journey stage and emotional/rational spectrum.
+It’s helpful to look at content types in a matrix based on two axes: the stage of the buyer’s journey and the emotional/rational spectrum.
 Every type of content falls somewhere in this matrix.
 (The matrix below is based on Distilled’s B2C version.)

 Let’s look at these content types and how you can best use each.